Looking to take a weekend getaway to Quebec City? I got you covered! Summer in Quebec City is a special vibe and also SO romantic.

 If there was one place that blew me away in Quebec, the Strom Spa might be at the top of the list.
 YOU GUYS THIS PLACE WAS OUT OF THIS WORLD!!
 I would fully travel to Quebec, just to visit here.
 Situated right on the St. Lawrence River, the Strom spa is an oasis retreat where you can not only book a treatment but you can also enjoy lunch on-site, lounge in their many thermal pools, and unwind for the entire day.
 It is an experience not worth missing.
 Best part?
 This spot is located RIGHT in the city…yet you feel like you are worlds away.

 Since we only had 3 days in the city, we opted for a Thermal Circuit pass verse a treatment so we could enjoy all the different lounge areas and outdoor pools.
 This place is perfect for a girl’s bachelorette day, a romantic day for 2, a mother/daughter self-care session, or simply a day to enjoy by yourself!
 Also if you are on a babymoon in Quebec City like I was, this kind of pampering was necessary!

-VISIT THE STREETS OF OLD QUEBEC
+VISIT THE ROMANTIC STREETS OF OLD QUEBEC

 Taking a weekend getaway to Quebec City wouldn’t be complete without visiting Old Quebec!